pndhkm/monstack/docs/README.md

 * `blackbox-exporter` ->  a blackbox exporter designed for ICMP (ping) monitoring of domains/IPs and collecting related metrics.
 * `snmp-exporter` -> exporting snmp-v2 to prometheus metrics.

-## Prerequisites

-Before you begin, make sure you have the necessary configuration files ready.
-You can use the provided example files as a starting point:

-- Copy `ansible/group_vars/all-example.yml` to `group_vars/all.yml`.
-- Copy `ansible/inventory-example` to `inventory`.

-Modify these files according to your environment settings.

 ## Operational Runbook

 * [Local Environment Setup](./setup-local.md)